tomsasani/bxd_mutator_manuscript/README.md

 **IMPORTANT NOTE:**

 >I highly recommend that the `identify_singletons.smk` pipeline is run on a high-performance computing system or cluster.
-The `identify_singletons.smk` pipeline assumes you've downloaded the BXD VCF (~50 Gb), and the hundreds of individual steps in the pipeline include downloading the mm10 reference genome (~1 Gb) and many Gbs of phastCons scores.
+The `identify_singletons.smk` pipeline assumes you've downloaded the BXD VCF (~50 Gb), and the many individual steps in the pipeline include downloading the mm10 reference genome (~1 Gb) and many Gbs of phastCons scores.

 >Depending on the particular steps of the pipeline you want to run, some of these steps/downloads can be avoided by editing the `identify_singletons.smk` pipeline directly.
 For example, if you don't want to get singleton data from the wild mouse genomes, simply comment out those output files in `rule: all`.
 Or if you already have a copy of the mm10 reference, just add it to the `data/ref` directory.